 - The entire signature is set in the font Helvetica or Arial.

 - The name line is set in 12pt.
 Helvetica or Arial bold.

 - Title, address and contact information is set in 10pt.
 Helvetica or Arial regular.

 - The optional public records notification is set in 9pt.
 Helvetica or Arial italic and regular.

-- For emphasis, the name line and the web address are colored black, while all other text is colored a dark gray.
+- For emphasis, the name line, the web address and the shortened mission statement are colored black, while all other text is colored a dark gray.

 To set up the signature in Microsoft Outlook, you can use the specifications above to create the signature in a new email message window, then copy and paste the signature into the edit signatures tool in the toolbar on the top of the new message window.